Dash-Industry-Forum/livesim2/README.md

 for example: a 1-hour asset restarts every hour on full hours, and a 30s asset restarts every 30s on full and half minutes.
-If there is a clock in the video, it is therefore easy to directly see how long the system delay is from publishing to screen presentaiton.
+If there is a clock in the video, it is therefore easy to directly see how long the system delay is from publishing to screen presentation.
 The very short example assets bundled with the code are only 8s long, which means that they restart every time the UTC time is a multiple of 8s, relative to the Epoch start 1970-01-01:00:00:00Z.